 On a beautiful October day just over two hundred years ago, Bavarian Crown Prince Ludwig married Princess Therese of Saxony-Hildburghausen.
 The city-wide wedding party was held just outside Munich in a field named Thereseinwiese, or Theresa’s Fields, in honor of the bride.
 It was such a great party, everyone decided to do it again the next year, then the next and the next.
 With the exception of a few wars and a cholera outbreak, the celebration has continued to the present, getting bigger each year.

-Embracing the bounty of harvest and the season’s shift from summer heat to the cool of fall, traditionally Oktoberfest is held during that magical window from mid-September through the first weekend in October when the temperatures crisp down and the days start getting just a bit shorter.
-While you may not be able to get to the Wiesn, or festival grounds, for the big Oktoberfest in Munich, there are several options worth celebrating right here in Oklahoma.
+Embracing the bounty of harvest and the season’s shift from summer heat to the cool of fall, Oktoberfest is held during that magical window from mid-September through the first weekend in October when the temperatures crisp down and the days start getting just a bit shorter.
+While you may not be able to get to the Wiesn (festival grounds) for the big Oktoberfest in Munich, there are several options worth celebrating right here in Oklahoma.

-Wet your Oktoberfest whistle at the Choctaw Oktoberfest.
-Beginning earlier than most traditional celebrations on Labor Day Weekend, this celebration is the perfect way to kick off the season.
-About a month after the Choctaw celebration ends, head to the Tulsa fairgrounds for the Linde Oktoberfest.
+Wet your Oktoberfest whistle at the Tulsa fairgrounds during Linde Oktoberfest Tulsa.
 Voted one of the top ten Oktoberfests in the United States, this Bavarian celebration is not to be missed.
 In addition to all the traditional foods, music and excellent beer selection, enjoy a variety of drinking games, such as beer pong and keg races.
-Like its big brother in Munich, this family friendly festival includes carnival rides, a Ferris wheel and JugendZelt or children’s tent, providing hours of entertainment for the little guys.
-The Linde Festival also features a crowd pleasing race celebrating one of Germany’s tiniest exports, the Dachshund Dash.
+Like its big brother in Munich, this family-friendly festival includes carnival rides, a Ferris wheel and a JugendZelt, or children’s tent, providing hours of entertainment for the little guys.
+The Linde festival also features a crowd-pleasing race celebrating one of Germany’s tiniest exports, the Dachshund Dash.
 Although beer is one of the central tenets of Oktoberfest, Linde offers a tent specializing in German wines and liqueurs for those wanting something else to drink.

-Of course you should try some of the traditional Bavarian offerings at Oktoberfest: Paulaner, Hacker-Pschorr, Ayinger, Spaten and Hoffbrau, to name a few, but don’t miss out on some really great Oklahoma brews as well.
-The Oktoberfest Brew from Marshall Brewing Company has an exceptionally smooth flavor profile.
+Of course, you should try some of the traditional Bavarian offerings at Oktoberfest: Paulaner, Hacker-Pschorr, Ayinger, Spaten and Hoffbrau, to name a few, but don’t miss out on some really great Oklahoma brews as well.
+The Oktoberfest brew from Marshall Brewing Company has an exceptionally smooth flavor profile.
 This deep copper lager features noble German hops and a nice malty finish.
-Mustang Brewery’s fest offering, Harvest Lager is a delicious, session style brew made from six different European barleys and two German hops.
-Anthem Brewing Company partnered up with local blog The Lost Ogle to craft their entry for fest season, Ogletoberfest.
-COOP brewing company’s seasonal offering, COOP Oktoberfest blends up strong malt characteristics with Bavarian hops.
-Restaurant and brewery Royal Bavaria in Moore offers an Oktoberfest beer, available in-house and kegged.
-Rounding out the list of Oklahoma brewers, Choc Brewing Company offers up their mellow Choctoberfest Vienna Lager.
+Cabin Boys Brewery concocts its seasonal Oktoberfest beer with a mix of German malt and Bavarian Noble hops for a crisp lager.
+Anthem Brewing Co. created their own take on an Oktoberfest blend of Vienna and Munich malts.
+COOP Ale Works' seasonal Oktoberfest offering blends up strong malt characteristics with Bavarian hops and a traditional German yeast.
+Royal Bavaria Brewery & Restaurant in Moore offers an Oktoberfest beer that meets the German Beer Purity Law qualifications, available in-house and kegged.
+Rounding out the list of Oklahoma brewers, Choc Beer Company offers up their mellow Choctoberfest Vienna Lager.

 For when you can’t make it out to an Oktoberfest, or just to need to scratch that lager itch, there are several Oklahoma restaurants specializing in German cuisine, some of them even holding micro celebrations for the holiday.
 In Waynoka, check out Café Bahnhof.
 With its authentic menu, exclusive German tap selection and beer garden, this restaurant brings a piece of the Old World to Oklahoma’s northwest Red Carpet Country.
-Mutti’s German restaurant in Lawton flies the flag of German cuisine over southwestern Oklahoma with schnitzel, spätzle and rich brown gravy.
-In addition to hosting the Choctaw Oktoberfest, Old Germany and Turek’s Tavern keep the Oktoberfest spirit alive year round in their rustic Choctaw restaurant.
+Mutti’s German Restaurant in Lawton flies the flag of German cuisine over southwestern Oklahoma with schnitzel, spätzle and rich brown gravy.

-Royal Bavaria in Moore features its own house brewed Oktoberfest beer, which can and should be enjoyed in their beautiful and spacious three season beer garden.
+Enjoy Royal Bavaria Brewery & Restaurant's house-brewed Oktoberfest beer in their beautiful and spacious three-season beer garden in Moore.
 You can also enjoy suds from Royal Bavaria at Das Boot Camp, the brewery’s outpost in downtown Norman.

-In Tulsa, celebrate Oktoberfest at Margaret’s German Restaurant & Deli, enjoy house made German specialties at Siegi’s Sausage Factory or down a few liters of the finest Oktoberfest brews at Fassler Hall, with both Tulsa and Oklahoma City locations.
-Along with Fassler Hall, enjoy an authentic meal and celebrate the Oktoberfest spirit in Oklahoma City at Ingrid’s Kitchen or Castle Falls.
+In Tulsa, celebrate Oktoberfest at Margaret’s German Restaurant & Deli, enjoy house-made German specialties at Siegi’s Sausage Factory or down a few liters of the finest Oktoberfest brews at Fassler Hall Tulsa and Fassler Hall OKC.
+German food fans can also enjoy an authentic meal and celebrate the Oktoberfest spirit in Oklahoma City at Ingrid’s Kitchen or Castle Falls.